-From Getting Cozy at Coachella to Expecting a Baby Together: Inside Kylie Jenner & Travis Scott's Whirlwind Romance
+From Welcoming a Baby Together to Their Joint GQ Cover: Inside Kylie Jenner & Travis Scott's Whirlwind Romance

 Since first linking up, the couple’s whirlwind romance has included low-key dates, flashy birthday presents and quality time with the KarJenner crew — Scott even got the famous family’s seal of approval.
-And now, the pair is expecting their first child together.
+And now, the couple are parents to daughter Stormi.

-“They started telling friends a few weeks ago,” a source told PEOPLE of Jenner, 20, and Scott, 25.
-“The family has known for quite some time.
-She is really excited and so is Travis!”

-In the midst of the reality star’s pregnancy news, we’re taking a look back at the pair’s relationship.
+In honor of the couple’s joint GQ cover, we’re taking a look back at the pair’s relationship.

 FIRST SPOTTED TOGETHER AT COACHELLA — APRIL 2017